 A Comfy Snake: Creating Your Ball Python’s Habitat

-After you have picked the best ball python enclosure, comes the fun part.
-You will need to customize and decorate the inside of the tank in order to accommodate the needs of a ball python.
+After you have picked the best ball python enclosure comes the fun part.
+You will need to customize and decorate the inside of the tank to accommodate a ball python’s needs.

 There are several factors that you need to consider when creating the best habitat for your snake.
 These include: